Rihanna and A$AP Rocky All Smiles in New Video Amid Rumors of Tension

 Waiting for your permission to load the Twitter Tweet.

-But, as TMZ first reported, Riri and Rocky were caught on video in the throes of an emotional conversation inside a sprinter bus outside the event at the Metropolitan Museum of Art.
+But, as TMZ first reported, Riri and Rocky were caught on video in the throes of what looked like an emotional conversation inside a sprinter bus outside the event at the Metropolitan Museum of Art.

-More footage surfaced that captured the two interacting with serious faces, sparking rumors online of tensions between the iconic singer and her rapper boyfriend.
+More footage surfaced that captured Rihanna looking unhappy at A$AP, sparking rumors online of tensions between the iconic singer and her rapper beau.

 However, sources close to the situation told us it was nothing more than just pure exhaustion.
 Riri and Rocky were drained after a marathon day of preparing for the gala.